Ace propels Jimenez into share of Cologuard Classic lead

 An 11-time winner on the PGA Tour Champions, Jimenez followed up his win in Hawaii with a fifth in Florida last week.
 He had consecutive birdies on No. 2-3 and elated one of the biggest galleries at Tucson National when his tee shot at No. 7 took two hops and trickled into the hole.

-Jimenez got up and down from a greenside bunker on the par-5 17th for birdie, then missed a birdie putt on No. 18 to remain tied with Sluman.
+Jimenez got up and down from a greenside bunker on the par-5 17th for birdie, then just missed a long birdie putt on No. 18 to remain tied with Sluman.

+“I couldn’t see the hole with the shade, with the sun coming to my eye,” Jimenez said.
+“I hit a beautiful putt there and I said, `Looks very good, very nice line.'”

 A six-time winner on the PGA Tour, Sluman picked up six PGA Tour Champions wins in seven seasons after turning 50, but has not been close to winning again since finishing third at the 2017 Chubb Classic.